Local Dentists. Personalised Dental Care.

 Wisdom teeth can sometimes push against neighbouring teeth, leading to crowding or affecting previous orthodontic work.

 We understand that many patients feel nervous about the potential pain involved with wisdom teeth removal.
-It’s a concern we hear often, and we’ll guide you with honest, straightforward advice.
-Here’s what you can expect before, during, and after your wisdom teeth removal with an experienced dentist in Bunbury:
+We hear this concern often, and we’ll guide you with clear, evidence-based information.
+Here’s what you can expect before, during, and after your wisdom teeth removal with a professional dentist in Bunbury:

 Before the Treatment: